WGU-BSCS/algorithms/discrete-math-2/pseudocode.md

+﻿#This Doc needs a lot of work XD

-﻿# Description of an algorithm
+ # Description of an algorithm
 - A name for the alorithm
 - A brief description of the task performed by the algorithm
 - A description of the task performed by the algorithm